 Yearly publication, varying between 36 to 44 pages, 26,5 x 17,2 cm, 2014-Ongoing

 Caniche is a publishing project –so far counting with 4 editions– which originated from a research on on comics and the media’s narrative structures in relation to humor and abstraction.
-Around 25 international artists are invited for each issue, and each one responds to the use of different grids that I invent, edit and propose to each of them.
+25 to 30 international artists are invited for each issue, and each one responds to the use of different grids that I invent, edit and propose to each of them.
 The practices of the contributing artists vary from drawing, sculpture, painting, to video, installation, graphic and immaterial art.
 Ultimately, the launch consists in a performance involving some of the participants.
 Further information about the project can be found on www.revistacaniche.com

 Artist book, 21,5x14cm, inside offset and silkscreened cover, co-published with CaritaFeliz☺, edition of 200, 2012.